isc-projects/stork/doc/install.rst

 statistics.

 For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) version 11 or later is required.
 It may work with
-PostgreSQL 10, but this was not tested.
+PostgreSQL 10, but this has not been tested.
 The general installation procedure for PostgreSQL is OS-specific and is not included here.
-However, please keep in mind that Stork uses pgcrypto extensions, which are often come in a separate package.
-For example, you need postgresql-crypto package on Fedora and postgresql12-contrib on RHEL and CentOS.
+However, please note that Stork uses pgcrypto extensions, which often come in a separate package.
+For example, a postgresql-crypto package is required on Fedora and postgresql12-contrib is needed on RHEL and CentOS.

 These instructions prepare a database for use with the ``Stork Server``, with the `stork` database user and `stork` password.
 Next,